Hasnain Masoodi

 Hasnain Masoodi is an Indian politician from the Jammu & Kashmir National Conference Party who serves as a member of the Jammu and Kashmir Legislative Assembly.

 He served as a member of the 17th Lok Sabha from Anantnag Lok Sabha constituency and was a former judge of the High Court of Jammu and Kashmir.

+He was affiliated with different civil society organization's particularly the Concerned Citizens Group and Zainab Ali Khair e Aam Trust (ZAKAT).

+He also used to have writeups in local dailies in the state, particularly a columnist in Greater Kashmir.

-He is representing Pampore constituency in Jammu and Kashmir.
+He is presently representing Pampore constituency in Jammu and Kashmir.

 Judge career

 Masoodi went to Harvard University to pursue Master of Laws.

-He was appointed Principal District Judge in 2007 and was elevated in 2009 and appointed to the Jammu & Kashmir High Court, where he served until 2016.
+He was appointed as Civil Judge (Munsiff) in 1982 and later promoted as Principal District Judge in 2007.
+In 2009, he was elevated as Judge, Jammu & Kashmir High Court, where he served until 2016.

 He was also Chairperson of the Jammu & Kashmir State Juvenile Justice Panel.

 As a High Court judge, Masoodi ruled in October 2015 that the Article 370 of the Constitution of India that gives special status to the state of Jammu and Kashmir is permanent.